 “Our policy prohibits using a banned hate group’s symbol to identify political prisoners without the context that condemns or discusses the symbol,” a Facebook spokesperson said.
-Facebook did not answer questions from Digital Trends about why the ads had been allowed on its platform in the first place.

 In a statement to Digital Trends, Trump campaign Director of Communications Tim Murtaugh claimed the inverted triangle was “used by Antifa, so it was included in an ad about Antifa.”
 Murtaugh also said Facebook had an emoji that looked similar to the symbol used in the ad.

 “It is ironic that it took a Trump ad to force the media to implicitly concede that Antifa is a hate group,” he said.

 There is no evidence the symbol is widely used by so-called Antifa groups, which operate largely independently of each other.

 The incident is one of many controversies Facebook has faced over its political policies.
 The company has taken flak in the past for its role in the spread of misinformation.